Frank Price: Columbia Pictures (1978–1983)

 In 1978, after a 19-year career in television, Price left Universal to become president of Columbia Pictures.
 "When I left Universal, I didn't know if I could ever become president of Columbia," he once said, "but I didn't want to wake up at the age of 65 and not have taken that chance to run a movie studio."
-Over the next 5 years, Price greenlit a string of risky but highly successful films including Kramer vs. Kramer (1979), Tootsie (1982), Gandhi (1982), and The Karate Kid (1984).
+Over the next five years, Price greenlit a string of risky but highly successful films including Kramer vs. Kramer (1979), Tootsie (1982), Gandhi (1982), and The Karate Kid (1984).
 For Ghostbusters (1984), "The wisdom in town was that I had made a terrible mistake," Price said, "When the film came on, the reaction was horrible.
 A studio executive came up and put his arm around me and said, 'Don't worry: we all make mistakes.'
 I was nauseous ... [but] when the movie came out, it just exploded."

-During his reign, the studio put Steven Spielberg's proposed follow up to Close Encounters of the Third Kind, Night Skies, into turnaround.
+During Price's tenure, the studio put Steven Spielberg's proposed follow up to Close Encounters of the Third Kind, Night Skies, into turnaround.
 The project eventually became the highest-grossing film of all-time, E.T. the Extra-Terrestrial.
 Columbia received a share of the profits for its involvement in the development.